dest-ash/bnn_for_14C_calibration/docs/index.md

 conda create --name myenv python=3.9.13 pip
 ```

-`myenv` is the name of of your environment.The command above creates an environement called `myenv` in which it installs `pip` and `Python 3.9.13`.
+`myenv` is the name of of your environment.
+The command above creates an environement called `myenv` in which it installs `pip` and `Python 3.9.13`.

 To learn more about managing Python environments with conda, please visit [this page](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).